 Emission characteristics: to define the basic transmission features, such as power, spectrum emission mask function, etc..

-Note 1: You can quickly scroll up and down and see the differences in the transmitters.
+Note 1: It is possible to quickly scroll up and down and see the differences in the transmitters.

-Note 2: You can create a transmitter from the workspace and export it to your library environment
+Note 2: It is possible to create a transmitter from the workspace and export it to your library environment